anismaddi/Teensy-Controller/README.md

 This project aims at building a cost effective toolbox for active acoustic control, whether it is to solve physical problems (noise control, active metamaterials..) or for audio applications.

-For this, we will use the Teensy 4.1 and build all the necessary circuitery (conditionning, Analog conversion...) and codes.
+To ensure sufficient performances, we will use the Teensy 4.1 microcontroller and build all the necessary circuitery (conditionning, analog conversion...) and codes.
+This work is split as follow:
 * DAC using the MCP 4822 is done.
 More details in the corresponding file.
 * External ADC, in progress.

-Note: Work in Progress
+# Input-Output Response

 First step, we will couple the Teensy with a MCP4822 (DAC) to convert the digital output to an analog signal.
 <p align="center">